vuejs/vuepress/packages/docs/docs/theme/writing-a-theme.md

        └─ Layout.vue
 :::

-From there it's the same as developing a normal Vue application.
+From there it’s the same as developing a normal Vue application.
 It is entirely up to you how to organize your theme.

 ## Content Outlet

 The compiled content of the current `.md` file being rendered will be available as a special `<Content/>` global component.
-You will need to render it somewhere in your layout in order to display the content of the page.
+You will need to render it somewhere in your layout to display the content of the page.
 The simplest theme can be just a single `Layout.vue` component with the following content:

 ``` html
 <template>